CSCfi/csc-user-guide/docs/data/Allas/allas-nextcloud.md

 to upload and download data to the data bucket that was linked to the Nextcloud server.
 Note, that this user doesn't need to have CSC account, a Nextcloud account is enough.
 I addition to the web interfaces, Nextcloud can be used by [desktop tools](https://nextcloud.com/install/) and [phone apps](https://apps.nextcloud.com/).

 Comman line usage is possible too.
-This can be utilized for exmaple in cases there data download or upload needs to be automatized.
+This can be utilized for example in cases there data download or upload needs to be automatized.
 Below is a sample where data is uploaded and download using `curl` command and _application password_.
 In this case the NextCould admin has created a user named as _ncuser1_ for this purpose.
 First the _ncuser1_ logs is to the next cloud server.
 The user opens *Settings* menu and there moves to *Security* settings.

 In security section section *Devices & Sessions*, an application password is created by clicking button: *Create a new app password*.
 Note that you have to copy and save the application password, that was just generated, as you can't check it later on.